Date: 4/28/2022 Time: 12:00-1:00 Location: internet Type: Webinar

 Rose Racicot, MS, OTR/L

-Rose is an OT and Assistive Technology Specialist in Bellevue School District and at the Special Education Technology Center at CWU with 34 years of experience.
-Her passion is to help school districts and educators implement Universal Design for Learning (UDL) principles to create inclusive classrooms for all students to succeed.
-Rose facilitates learning experiences on UDL, literacy support software, educational iPad apps, and accessibility features across platforms at the local, state, and national level both in-person and through remote learning.
+Rose Racicot is an Occupational Therapist and Assistive Technology Specialist with over 37 years of experience supporting students and teachers in public schools.
+Her passion is to help school districts and educators implement Universal Design for Learning (UDL) principles and accessible educational materials to create inclusive classrooms for all students to succeed.
+Rose has led hands-on professional learning sessions for educators on both Apple and PC platforms.

 Kristin Leslie, ATP, MAT, OTR/L